-In 1906 Dr. Frank N. Meyer, a noted plant explorer, collected seed in Korea and introduced Zoysia into the United States (Meyer collected the first Centipede grass seed in China ten years later).
+In 1906 Dr. Frank N. Meyer, a noted plant explorer, collected seed in Korea and introduced Zoysia into the United States.
+(Meyer also collected the first centipede grass seed in China ten years later.)

 Japonica Zoysia, one of four distinctly different families of Zoysia, is also known as Korean or Japanese Lawngrass.

-A warm season, creeping perennial, Zoysias form a dense turf by means of slow growing underground rhizomes and above ground stolens (runners).
+A warm season, creeping perennial, Zoysia forms a dense turf by means of slow growing underground rhizomes and above ground stolens (runners).

 Zoysia seed are hand stripped and cleaned in the Orient and have been exported to the U.S. and other countries for many years.
 Fifty years ago Zoysia researchers were dreaming of and working at finding a Zoysia which would produce a superior turf AND enough seed to justify commercial harvest.